apache/causeway/adocs/documentation/README.md

 The site will be generated at `target/site/index.html`.

 You could then use a web server such as Python's SimpleHTTPServer to preview (so that all Javascript works correctly).
-However, instead we recommend using instant preview, described nex.
+However, instead we recommend using instant preview, described next.

 Instant Rebuild (using Ruby)